ejcorn/brain_states/README.md

   - K: number of clusters for which all analyses will be performed.

 finalmain.sh will submit NSPLITS-times-10 + ~600 jobs.
 In our experience, this will take about a day to run depending on the availability of computing cores.
 We have not attempted to run this on a normal desktop computer.

+Please contact Eli Cornblath (Eli.Cornblath@pennmedicine.upenn.edu) with any questions regarding this code.